bacontime/blog-mirror/nature/elements.md

 ---
 title: Element Names
+parent: Chinese Characters
-parent: Language
+grand_parent: Language
 ---

+Where do element names come from?
+Here's a cute  little list.
+See the links at the end for some more in-depth resources.

-The "picto" column below represents a silly sort of literal interpretation of the radicals that make up the hanzi character.
+The "picto" column below represents a silly sort of literal interpretation of the radicals that make up the hanzi character.[^hanzidecomposition]

+[^hanzidecomposition]: The majority of Chinese characters are phono-semantic compounds, meaning that part of the character hints about its meaning, and part hints about its pronunciation.
+And aside from the few elements known to antiquity, the characters for chemical elements tend to follow this same pattern.
+Non-metals which are solid at STP use a 石 radical, which by itself means stone/rock/mineral.
+Gaseous elements use 气 (gas/breath/vapor).
+Metals use 钅, which is a simplified version of 金, meaning gold or metal in general.
+The other part of the character is a homophone in Mandarin.
+For example, the 'oxygen' character (氧) is a combination of gas (气) and goat (羊) because oxygen ('yǎng') is a near-homophone for goat ('yáng').
+However, the etymology of the spoken word is more likely related to the word for nourishing support (also 'yǎng', 养).

+## The Full Table of Elements

+(work in progress)

 English | Literal | Pinyin | 汉字 | picto
 --- | --- | --- | --- | ---